 But lighting your property today is not the same as it was a few decades ago—or even a few years back.
 There are new standards and considerations being prioritized, and industrial facilities need to stay up to date before making any upgrades to their outdoor lighting.

-What to Know About Exterior Commercial Lighting in 2021
+What to Know About Exterior Commercial Lighting

 Today, exterior lighting of any kind must be: